Does

 this prove his piano playing was caused by a biological

 abnormality that was cured by the drug?
-As senseless as this
+As senseless as

 argument is, it is often made.
-Most if not all psychiatric drugs
+Most if not all psychiatric

 are neurotoxic, producing a greater or lesser degree of

 generalized neurological disability.
-So they do stop disliked
+So they do stop

 behavior and may mentally disable a person enough he can no

 longer feel angry or unhappy or "depressed".
-But calling this a
+But

 "cure" is absurd.
-Extrapolating from this that the drug must
+Extrapolating from this that

 have cured an underlying biological abnormality that was causing